List of locomotives in China: Steam locomotives

 After the end of the Second World War China came back under indigenous rule.
-Locomotive were imported from both the United States and Russia as well as other Communist bloc countries.
+Locomotives were imported from both the United States and Russia as well as other Communist bloc countries.

 Production of steam locomotives continued into the late 20th century.
 However, steam motive power was supplanted by diesel and electric locomotives as early as the 1950s.
 The Chinese rail network has been increasingly electrified in the twentieth century.